 What has remained consistent is their use of Twist as their team communication software.

-“Whatever we’re doing, whatever part of the business is growing, Twist is still applicable,” Magda says.
+“Whatever we’re doing, whatever part of the business is growing, Twist is there to keep us aligned across continents and time zones,” Magda says.

 Using Twist for diverse communications needs